 Chemistry is the study of matter, its properties, how and why substances combine or separate to form other substances.

-In the past few decades, innovative products of chemistry have played a significant role in improving humanity’s quality of life as well as made tremendous efforts to preserve the environment.
-The chemical industry, therefore, is continuously changing and progressing in terms of innovative technologies and is responsible to play a fundamental role in sustaining the environment and also in maintaining the quality of humanity’s life on a global scale.
-The
+In the past few decades, innovative chemistry products have played a significant role in improving humanity’s quality of life and have made tremendous efforts to preserve the environment.
+The chemical industry, therefore, is continuously changing and progressing in terms of innovative technologies and is responsible for playing a fundamental role in sustaining the environment and also in maintaining the quality of humanity’s life on a global scale.
+The industry is

 Read More